rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

 The following steps will allow you to quickly deploy a Rancher Server with a 3 node cluster attached in about 5 minutes

 >**Note**
->Using this will incurr charges at Digital Ocean
+>Using this will incur charges at Digital Ocean

 ## Prerequisites

 - [Digital Ocean Account](https://www.digitalocean.com) - You will require an account on Digital Ocean as this is where the server and cluster will run
-- [Terraform](https://www.terraform.io) - This is used to provision the server and cluster to Digital Ocean
+- [Terraform](https://www.terraform.io/downloads.html) - This is used to provision the server and cluster to Digital Ocean

 ## Getting going

 1. Clone [Rancher Quickstart](https://github.com/rancher/quickstart) to a folder using `git clone https://github.com/rancher/quickstart`

-2. Go into the folder containing the terraform file `cd do`
+2. Go into the folder containing the terraform file by executing `cd quickstart/do`

 3. Move the file `terraform.tfvars.example` to `terraform.tfvars` and edit (see inline explanation, the minimum you will need to do is add your Digital Ocean Access Key)